learnbyexample/cli-computing/cli_computing.md

 $ rm fruits.txt
 ```

-In the above example, the termination string was enclosed in single quotes to prevent parameter expansion, command substitution, etc. You can also use `\string` for this purpose.
+In the above example, the termination string was enclosed in single quotes as a good practice.
+Doing so prevents parameter expansion, command substitution, etc. You can also use `\string` for this purpose.
 If you use `<<-` instead of `<<`, leading tab characters can be added at the start of input lines without being part of the actual data.

 >![info](./images/info.svg) Just like `$` and a space represents the primary prompt (`PS1` shell variable), `>` and a space at the start of lines represents the secondary prompt `PS2` (applicable for multiline commands).
 Don't type these characters when you use Here Documents in a shell script.